MinecraftMDN/Spec/README.md

 ### Package Type
 - `Mod`: The default type.
 The `Artifact` would be placed in the `mods` folder.
 - `Modloader`: Specifies this is a modloader and uses the `Modloader Version Extensions` spec.
-- `Library` (WIP): If a mod is declared as a Library, then it can only be used by modloaders using the `Libraries` key in the `Modloader Version Extensions` spec.
+- `Library`: If a mod is declared as a Library, then it can only be used by modloaders using the `Libraries` key in the `Modloader Version Extensions` spec.
+             It would allow the user to select a different version, but CANNOT be installed manually.
 - `Minecraft`: Only used by Minecraft files.
-It would allow the user to select a different version, but CANNOT be installed manually.
+- `Modpack`: Used for modpacks.

 ### Relationship Management
 There are 5 types of relationships a `Package` can have.